VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Motivation

 \section{Motivation}

-We highlight key limitations of current vulnerability detection approaches through two real-world false positive cases and a pilot study, motivating the need for \tool.
+We highlight the two key limitations of current vulnerability detection approaches through two real-world false positive cases and a pilot study, motivating the need for \tool.

-\textbf{Example 1: False Positives Induced by Inaccurate Program Representations.} Fig.~\ref{fig:sample_case1} illustrates a representative false positive arising from the inaccurate program representation.
+\textbf{Example 1: Incomplete Vulnerability Context Due to Inaccurate Program Representations.} Fig.~\ref{fig:sample_case1} illustrates a representative false positive arising from the inaccurate program representation.
 This is the patched version of CVE-2023-29523~\cite{CVE-2023-29523nvd}.
 Here, the \texttt{display} method invokes \texttt{displaySearch} via reflection (Line 15), which populates the \texttt{result} buffer with user input (Lines 30–38).
 Before being returned for rendering (Line 27), this buffer is sanitized (Lines 20–25) to prevent macro injection.

 However, constructing an accurate call graph for such dynamic language features is a known challenge~\cite{landman2017challenges}.
-Scalable static analysis tools (e.g., Joern) typically fail to resolve the target of the reflective call \texttt{searchMethod.invoke}, resulting in an under-approximation of the call graph, breaking the call edge between \texttt{display} and \texttt{displaySearch}.
+Scalable static analysis tools typically fail to resolve the target of the reflective call \texttt{searchMethod.invoke}, resulting in an under-approximation of the call graph that breaks the call edge between \texttt{display} and \texttt{displaySearch}.
 As a result, approaches dependent on these inaccurate representations~\cite{lekssays2025llmxcpg,lu2024grace} restrict the LLM to the scope of caller, obscuring the callee \texttt{displaySearch}.
 Although the LLM can infer that the reflective call targets \texttt{displaySearch}, it cannot access its implementation.
 Faced with this ambiguity, the model hallucinates that the reflective invocation introduces complex malicious payloads that could bypass local sanitization, thereby erroneously flagging the method as vulnerable.
-This misclassification illustrates \textbf{Limitation 1}, particularly when resolving dynamic language features.
+This misclassification illustrates the first facet of \textbf{Limitation 1}, i.e., inaccurate program representations lead to incomplete vulnerability context, causing the LLM to reason over missing information.